 Acuity Brands, Inc. ("Acuity Brands") is the parent company of Acuity Brands Lighting, Inc. ("ABL"), formerly known as Acuity Lighting Group, Inc., and other subsidiaries (collectively referred to herein as "the Company").
-The Company designs, produces, and distributes a broad array of indoor and outdoor lighting fixtures and related products, including lighting controls, and services for commercial and institutional, industrial, infrastructure, and residential applications for various markets throughout North America and select international markets.
-The Company has one operating segment.
+The Company designs, produces, and distributes a broad array of lighting solutions and services for commercial, institutional, industrial, infrastructure, and residential applications for various markets throughout North America and select international markets.
+The Company's lighting solutions include devices such as luminaires, lighting controls, power supplies, prismatic skylights, lightemitting diode ("LED") lamps, and integrated lighting systems for indoor and outdoor applications utilizing a combination of light sources, including daylight, and other devices controlled by software that monitors and manages light levels while optimizing energy consumption (collectively referred to herein as "lighting solutions").
+The Company has one operating segment serving the North American lighting market and select international markets.